CS21DAT506/DATP5/README.md

 ## [Venv](https://docs.python.org/3/library/venv.html)

-Can be used to run the program with all project dependencies.
+Can be used to conveniently run the program with all project dependencies.

 ### Create a venv